-That’s why about 40 patients a month turn to Dr. Lynn Hunt and the UCI Health Pediatric Gender Diversity Program, the only program of its kind in Orange County that provides a full range of care for children with gender dysphoria, in which their gender identity may differ from what was assumed at birth.
+That’s why about 40 patients a month turn to the UCI Health Gender Diversity Program, the only service of its kind in Orange County that provides a full range of care for children with gender dysphoria, in which their gender identity may differ from what was assumed at birth.

 Many of the program’s patients — who range in age from young children to young adults — are referred by community pediatricians who know these issues call for expertise beyond their skills.
 Other times, supportive parents seek out the program’s services to help their children through a period that can be overwhelming, whether from fear of societal rejection or the need for specialized medical care.

 Understanding gender terminology

 Even the terminology surrounding gender dysphoria and gender identity is nuanced:

 - What’s the difference between gender and sexual identification?

 - What is a transgender man or transgender woman?